-The damage to the nerve can result in numbness, tingling, unusual sensations and pain in the first three fingers on the thumb side of the hand.
+The damage to the nerve can result in numbness, tingling, unusual sensations and pain in the thumb, index and middle fingers and half of the ring finger.
 This particularly happens while you are sleeping.
 In time, carpal tunnel injuries can weaken the muscles in the hand.
 You may also feel pain, tingling or burning in your arm and shoulder.

 Here are examples of other mononeuropathies that can cause weakness in the affected parts of the body, such as your hands and feet: